Andreas-Menzel/ADDS-FlightControl/Documentation/API/TELL.md

 ### mission_data

 One can send information about the mission state of a drone.
+All corridors and intersections that are not needed will be unlocked (*pending*, *approved* and *uploaded* are still needed).

 #### Request